- 3 leeks (about 400g untrimmed)

 Leave any overhanging pastry untrimmed.
 Refrigerate for 20 minutes.
 Preheat the oven again to 190˚C (375˚F) Gas 5.

 Line the pastry case with greaseproof paper, fill with baking beans and bake in the preheated oven for about 12 minutes.
 Leave the oven on.

-What to drink: Cider is always good with leeks, or a smooth dry white wine like a subtly oaked Chardonnay, a Pinot Blanc or a Chenin Blanc.
+Cider is always good with leeks.
+Or try a smooth dry white wine like an oaked Chardonnay, Pinot Blanc or Chenin Blanc.